Classically psh and pluriharmonic functions on Berkovich spaces: Introduction

 \subsection{Plurisubharmonic functions on $k$-analytic spaces}

-We define classically plurisubharmonic functions on $k$-analytic spaces as the elements of the smallest subsheaf of the sheaf of upper semicontinuous functions with range $[-\infty,\infty)$ that is functorial with respect to pullback, stable under base change, and agrees with the above defined sheaf of subharmonic functions on $k$-analytic curves. {We use the terminology \emph{classically psh} to distinguish from the psh functions introduced by Chambert-Loir and Ducros, which were defined using positive currents \cite[\S 5.5]{chambert_ducros12:forms_courants}.} In Section \ref{section:psh functions}, we will show that classically psh functions satisfy properties \eqref{subhar1}--\eqref{subhar3}.
+We define classically plurisubharmonic functions on $k$-analytic spaces as the elements of the smallest subsheaf of the sheaf of upper semicontinuous functions with range $[-\infty,\infty)$ that is functorial with respect to pullback, stable under base change, and agrees with the above defined sheaf of subharmonic functions on $k$-analytic curves.
+In Section \ref{section:psh functions}, we will show that classically psh functions satisfy properties \eqref{subhar1}--\eqref{subhar3}.

+We use the terminology \emph{classically psh} to distinguish from the psh functions introduced by Chambert-Loir and Ducros in \cite{chambert_ducros25:forms_courants_v2}.
+Note that psh functions are classically psh.
+Indeed, psh functions are upper semi-continuous and the definition is functorial, so we are reduced to the case of a smooth analytic curve $C$.
+We have to see that a psh function is subharmonic.
+By base change, we may assume that $k$ is algebraically closed and non-trivially valued, see Proposition \ref{prop:subharmonic.properties}(\ref{shp.scalars}).
+Since subharmonic functions are stable under decreasing limits, and the psh functions are defined by a transfinite regularization process from smooth psh functions, it is enough to show that a smooth psh function on $C$ is subharmonic.
+This follows from a result of Wanner \cite[Theorem 4.7]{wanner19:subharmonicity}.